hjudgesac/UnifiedJoule/register_system_s4Public/register_system_s4public.md

-**NOTE**: Only execute the steps below if you don't have your S/4HANA Cloud System registered already.
-In most customer situations the S/4 system should already be registered under the BTP System Landscape.
+**NOTE**: Only execute the steps below if you don't have your S/4HANA Cloud Public Edition System registered already.
+In most customer situations the system should already be registered under the BTP System Landscape.

 1. Access [BTP Cockpit URL](https://cockpit.btp.cloud.sap).
 2. Select the BTP Global Account that has the Joule entitlements and click **Continue**.</br>